(Amiodarone HCl) Tablets, 100 mg and 200 mg

 - thyroid problems.
 Pacerone® Tablets can cause thyroid problems, including low thyroid function or overactive thyroid function.
 Your doctor may arrange regular blood tests to check your thyroid function during treatment with Pacerone® Tablets.
 Call your doctor if you have weakness, weight loss or weight gain, heat or cold intolerance, hair thinning, sweating, changes in your menses, swelling of your neck (goiter), nervousness, irritability, restlessness, decreased concentration, depression in the elderly, or tremor.

 - skin problems.
-Pacerone® Tablets can cause your skin to be more sensitive to the sun or to turn a bluish-gray color.
+Pacerone® Tablets can cause life-threatening or even fatal skin reactions.
+Also, your skin may be more sensitive to the sun or to turn a bluish-gray color.
 In most patients, skin color slowly returns to normal after stopping Pacerone® Tablets.
 In some patients, skin color does not return to normal.

 Other side effects of Pacerone® Tablets include nausea, vomiting, constipation, and loss of appetite.